Arrow Icon

 2. Subscription Fees for Financial Planning

-In a subscription based financial planning model, financial planning services are charged regularly, typically on a monthly basis, for ongoing planning work.
-Subscriptions are typically updated on a yearly basis and feature a well-defined set of services, meetings, and other touchpoints.
+In a subscription-based financial planning model, financial planning services are charged regularly, usually monthly, for ongoing planning work.
+Subscriptions are typically updated yearly and feature a well-defined set of services, meetings, and other touchpoints.

 Pros